 Time to Crunch Numbers

 If you’re not interested in the number crunching, just look at this graphic.
-If interested in the nitty gritty numbers, skip the graphic.
-It’s that simple.
+If you are interested in the nitty gritty numbers, we’ve included them below the graphic.

 Since each stage can take a varied amount of time, estimating a cost/time formula is difficult.
 Clutch.co calculated the total cost with all seven stages, using a median low, median high, and maximum number of hours, with two rates: $100/hour and $150/hour.